dot-gabriel-ferrer/calibration_pipeline/README.md

   `rad_vs_outliers.png` for basic sensor behaviour assessment.
 The linear fit on this plot now gracefully falls back to a constant line if a polynomial fit cannot be computed.
-- **`dose_analysis.py`** – groups calibration frames by radiation dose and now fits a dose-response for dark current at each exposure time.
+- **`dose_analysis.py`** – groups calibration frames by radiation dose,
+  fits a dose-response for dark current at each exposure time and now also fits linear base level trends for bias and dark frames.
+The coefficients are written to `analysis/base_level_trend.csv` alongside the corresponding plots.

 ## Installation